 handmade, but mold-made pipes include a type known as "Bookbinder," and pipes with rouletting

 at the stem-bowl juncture.
-The Bookbinder pipe has also been found in St. Mary's City and at
+The Bookbinder pipe has also been found across the Potomac River in St. Mary's City and at

 the Old Chapel Field site on St. Inigoes Manor.
 Only seven pipes (four imported and three local)